darbinreyes/subparprogrammer/Dijkstra/youtube/reasoning/problem1/Reasoning_About_Programs_Problem_1.md

 // graphic
 // Problem: Given the initial contents of the urn, what can be said about the color of the final pebble?

 You see because our problem is, given the initial contents of the urn, what can be said about the color of the final pebble.
 But this is cheating already a little bit, because here the question says that there is a final pebble.
 One pebble left in the urn, can we prove that?
 Yes we can.
 You see, because, here is a description of the game being played, but totally ignoring, the colors.
-We introduce an integer variable little k and k is initialized with the number of pebbles in the urn, whatever their color.

 [Video Bookmark](https://youtu.be/OeiSWZs3GfI?t=12m45s)